10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 To this end, we use Schema.org data where relevant and reasonable to ensure that our clients have the best search visibility that we can provide.

 Schema.org data can be provided in two forms: "microdata" markup added to a page's structure or a JSON-LD format.
 Google prefers developers adopt JSON-LD, which isolates the data provided for search engines from the markup meant for user agents.
+Even though the JSON-LD spec allows linking to data in an external file, search engines currently only parse JSON-LD data when it appears within a `<script type="application/ld+json">` tag, as shown below.

 Schema.org markup should be validated against the [Google Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool/u/0/).